Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Éric-Paul Stekel (1898-1978), Austrian-born French conductor.

-The piano version of the score is rarely performed, although a 1986 performance by Louise Bessette was broadcast over French Radio.
-Likewise, the orchestrated version of the Suite sans esprit de suite appears never to have gained a foothold in the symphonic repertoire, although it did appear on concert programs occasionally during the 1950s — including broadcast performances by the ORTF under the direction of Éric-Paul Stekel (1951), Eugène Bigot (1952) and Henri Tomasi (1955).
+Likewise, the orchestrated version of the Suite sans esprit de suite has never gained a foothold in the symphonic repertoire, although it did appear on concert programs on occasion during the 1950s — including broadcast performances by the ORTF under the direction of Éric-Paul Stekel (1951), Eugène Bigot (1952) and Henri Tomasi (1955).

-To my knowledge, the Suite has never been recorded in its original piano version, but it has received two recordings in its orchestral garb.
+To my knowledge, the Suite has never been commercially recorded in its original piano version, but it has received two recordings in its orchestral garb.
 Fortunately for us, both of them are quality performances.

 Florent Schmitt James Lockhart Cybelia